leoprover/Leo-III/README.md

 The project is compiled and built into an executable `.jar` file usng

-    > mvn compile
+    > mvn compile assembly::single
-    > mvn assembly:single

-For an easier access the makefile can be used.
+Or, alternatively, the makefile can be used.
 Invoking

     > make